noi-techpark/realtimebus-v2/README.md

 ### License

-This project is licensed under the Apache 2.0 License — see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache 2.0 License — see [LICENSE.md](LICENSE.md) file for details.